-June 1O, 1692
+June, 1692

-The air was warmer, the snow mostly melted, but not gone.
-Birds chirped, knowing summer was close.
-The ground was muddy and Abigail’s boots stuck as she walked with the crowd.
+The air was warmer, the snow mostly melted but not gone.
+Birds chirped knowing summer was close.
+The ground was muddy and Abigail Williams’ boots stuck as she walked with the crowd.
 It was a day no one would likely forget soon.
-The day they hung their first witch.
+The day Salem Village hung their first witch.
 And it was Abigail’s fault.
-She could feel the bile rising in her throat with every step, acid threatening to fill her mouth with her mistakes.
-Others gave her a wide birth, except for Betty, who walked next to her, eyes glued to the ground.
-Abigail noticed how dirty both of their skirts had become, mud caked on the hems.
+She could feel the bile rising in her throat with every step; acid threatening to fill her mouth with her mistakes.
+Others gave her a wide berth, except for Betty Parris, who walked next to her, eyes glued to the ground.
+Abigail noticed how dirty both their skirts had become, mud caked on the hems.
 They’d need to be scrubbed.
 The movement stopped—they’d reached Gallows Hill.

-Budding trees surrounded them like skeletons reaching.
+Budding trees surrounded them like skeletons.
 Murmurs moved through the crowd.
-Mary, Mercy, and Ann were standing in the front.
+Mary Walcott, Mercy Lewis, and Ann Putnam were standing in the front.
 Abigail saw a smirk cross Ann’s face as the wooden cart carried Goody Bishop up the hill, wheels creaking.
 Abigail’s stomach knotted.
-Betty grabbed for her cousin’s hand, and Abigail held tight.
+Betty grabbed for her cousin’s hand and Abigail held tight.
 She barely heard as Goody Bishop was asked once more about her guilt.

-“I know nothing of it,” she said, voice clear and strong.
-Stronger than she looked—eyes dull, face dity, spirit not quite broken.
-Abigail felt her staring, as if she knew that her life was in the young girl’s hands.
-But Goody Bishop’s guilty sentence protected Abigail’s secret, the one she couldn’t tell even Betty–Abigail would never admit the woman’s innocence and that fact poisoned her, turned her heart to stone and filled her gut with acid.
+“I know nothing of it,” she said, her voice clear and strong.
+Stronger than she looked; eyes dull, face dirty, spirit not quite broken.
+Abigail felt her staring as if Goody knew that her life was in the young girl’s hands.
+But Goody Bishop’s guilty sentence protected Abigail’s secret, the one she couldn’t tell even Betty.
+Abigail would never admit the woman’s innocence and that fact poisoned her, turned her heart to stone, and filled her gut with acid.

 The noose, tied and hung earlier that morning, was tightened, thick hairs scratching her slender pale neck.
 As the knot slid closer to her, the rope pulled at her tender skin.
 There would surely be a mark.
 Abigail could see it move up and down as Goody Bishop swallowed, could see her veins pumping with nerves and fear, the circulation already slowing.
-The noose hung on, even after the hangman let go, the weight pulling back, telling Goodie Bishop what was to come.
+The noose hung on, even after the hangman let go, the weight pulling back, telling Goody Bishop what was to come.

 Abigail tried to swallow, but her mouth was dry as an old well.
 She could hear Betty’s labored breathing.
 The younger girl’s eyes were still on the ground.
-Abigail looked to the clear blue sky, but could not find the words to ask her God’s forgiveness.
+Abigail looked to the clear blue sky, but could not find the words to ask for her God’s forgiveness.

-There were shouts from the crowd—witch!
-Hang her!—and then Bridget Bishop was dropped, the ladder taken from under her feet, and Abigail heard the crack of her neck and the horrible gurgle that rose from her throat.
-Every thing was still but the swish of Goody Bishop’s swinging body and the creaking sway of the branch she was tied to.
-If anyone cheered, Abigail didn’t hear them; her ears were ringing.
+There were shouts from the crowd, “Witch!
+Hang her!” and Bridget Bishop was dropped, the ladder taken from under her feet, and Abigail heard the crack of her neck and the horrible gurgle that rose from her throat.
+Everything was still but the swish of Goody Bishop’s swinging body and the creaking sway of the branch she was tied to.
+If anyone cheered, Abigail didn’t hear them; her ears ringing.
 Betty’s sweaty grip tightened.
 The crack would echo in Abigail’s mind and follow her into her nightmares forever.

 Townspeople milled about, talking with each other in hushed tones.
 The air was different with a dead woman present.
 A dead witch.